Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 Similarly, the single credit card that gets me the most value every year is the Citi Prestige® Card, thanks to the fourth night free benefit that it offers.
 However, I know others who get zero value out of that benefit, either because they rarely stay in a single hotel for four nights, or because they typically redeem points for hotel stays.

 So while my advice is typically that a certain card makes sense under certain circumstances, there’s one card which I think makes sense for almost everyone.
 I know long time readers probably already have this card, but I’m always surprised by how many people don’t, which is why I keep writing about it.

 Specifically, I’m talking about the IHG® Rewards Club Premier Credit Card.
-The card has just a $89 annual fee, which is waived the first year, and offers several benefits that make it worth holding onto long term, including IHG Rewards Club Platinum status for as long as you have the card, as well as a 10% discount on redeemed points, for a total of up to 100,000 refunded points per year.
+The card has just a $89 annual fee, and offers several benefits that make it worth holding onto long term, including IHG Rewards Club Platinum status for as long as you have the card, as well as a 10% discount on redeemed points, for a total of up to 100,000 refunded points per year.

 However, there’s one perk that makes this card most worthwhile — specifically, the IHG® Rewards Club Premier Credit Card offers an annual free night certificate on your account anniversary every year.
 So if you want to simplify the math further, you’re paying just $89 per year for a free night that’s valid at virtually all of IHG’s roughly 5,000 hotels around the world.
 These are hotels that retail for up to 70,000 points per night if you were to redeem points, so spending just $89 on an annual fee to get a free night annually is an insane deal.